mantidproject/mantid/docs/source/tutorials/mantid_basic_course/connecting_data_to_instruments/03_investigating_data.rst

    :alt: Miniplot.png

 Hover the mouse over a detector and see the mini-plot update.
-To zoom in on this mini-plot, select the |PickTabAddPeakButton.png| button, then click and drag on the mini-plot.
+To zoom in on this mini-plot, select the |PickTabAddPeakButton.png| button, click on a detector and then drag on the mini-plot.
 If you don't drag (just click), you will add a SingleCrystalPeak (appearing in a new TableWorkspace).

 Picking a Tube
 ==============

 The Tube selection tool |PickTube.png| is useful for tube instruments.
-When it's on the mini-plot displays the integrated data in the whole tube.
-The integration is done either over the detectors in the tube (Sum option) or over time (Integrate).
-To switch between the options, right-click on the mini-plot to display the following menu:
+When it's on, the mini-plot displays the integrated data in the whole tube.
+The integration is done either over the detectors in the tube (Sum) or over time (Integrate).
+To switch between the options, click on a detector and hold the mouse button down as you move your cursor to the mini-plot.
+Then, with your cursor over the mini-plot, right-click to display the following menu:

 .. figure:: /images/SumIntegrateMenu.png